 - King Abdullah has recently announced the creation of a Star Trek theme park to be built in his country, which he will be funding.

 - Abdullah follows his father Hussein in this regard.
 Hussein heavily encouraged Hollywood films to shoot in Jordan, including Lawrence of Arabia and Mohammed: Messenger of God, providing considerable logistical support and military extras.
 He actually met his second wife (Abdullah's mother) while she worked on the Lawrence film crew.

-- Although it's probably a stretch to describe her as a geek or a nerd (or political, for that matter), Her Majesty Queen Elizabeth II is reportedly a big fan of Doctor Who.
+- Her Majesty Queen Elizabeth II is reportedly a big fan of Doctor Who.
 She's also a Wrench Wench (or at least she was during World War II).

 - Michael Grade was the only BBC controller to have never been knighted.
-Michael Grade is also the man most people consider to be responsible of the cancellation of the classic series.
+Grade is also the man most people consider to be responsible of the cancellation of the classic series.
 Take from that what you will.